 The Dow Company purchased the land from the U.S. Steel Corporation in 1989 as an environmental buffer zone.

 The Dow program is an award-winner thanks to partnerships with several local organizations:

 - Lindsay Wildlife Museum: Volunteers serve as docents each year to explore the wetlands, and teach about earth and water science.

 - Members of The Earth Team are students who have a passion for the environment.
 Several times each year, these teens spend time at the wetlands doing work – trash clean-up, weeding, planting, and more.

 - Los Medanos College: Chemistry and environmental sciences classes use the wetlands as their outdoor laboratory.
 They study water quality, soil nutrients, plants and animals – all in their own “backyard.”

 This wildlife preserve stretches along a scenic area of land on the San Joaquin River.
 With easy walking trails, ponds, tidal wetlands and marsh areas, this is a great place to walk without exerting too much effort.
-When you get to the ponds you will find benches and viewing decks for watching the wildlife.
+At the ponds you will find benches and viewing decks for watching the wildlife.
 See birds, beavers, otters, turtles and more.
 There are a few picnic benches available.
-It’s recommended to take plenty of water a hat, sun block and a something eat.
+Do not forget to take plenty of water a hat, sun block and a something eat.

 What some visitors have said:

 “It’s been a while since I visited on my bicycle early morning to this beautiful place.
 It gives you wonderful morning smells and to see a little wild life here and there!”